x2rider/VDJHistoryParser/README.md

 # VDJHistoryParser
 Powershell script that parses VirtualDJ history files and creates a playcount total CSV file

-While VirtualDJ does record playcount of a track, over time, the play count can get out of sync, maybe due to library maintenance, or maybe someone had to start fresh with a new database, the playcount can get out of sync over time.
+While VirtualDJ does record playcount of a track, the playcount can get out of sync over time due to library maintenance, or maybe someone started fresh with a new database.
 By using this script, you can view the actual playcounts of a track based off of your actual history files.
 This assumes you have all of your history files, and they are up to date.